breuleux/adhoc/README.md

 * Ruby (**default**): `--ruby`, `--rb`
 * Python: `--python`, `--py`

 These are the two I have implemented myself.
-Feel free to add more (and tell me if you do, so that I can add them to the repo).
+Feel free to add more and do pull requests!

 Installing